Changing your gender (by deed poll)

 We think that —

-- at least as much importance should be given — on any formal document used as part of your gender transition — to your change of gender, as to any change of name or title
+- as much importance should be given — on any formal document used as part of your gender transition — to your change of gender, as to any change of name or title

 - it should be easier to prove that you’ve started to live in a new gender